flox/flox/crates/flox/doc/flox-run.md

 # DESCRIPTION

-Run flake application from the requested package (or "installable").
+Run flake application (or "installable").
 If not provided `flox` will prompt for you to select from the list of known packages.
 `flox run` uses `nix run` under the hood to execute the so-called installables.